Skip to Content

 Make sure to use compatible acrylic varnishes.

-Is it okay not to seal an acrylic painting?
+Is it okay NOT to seal an acrylic painting?

 It is absolutely normal not to seal or varnish an acrylic painting but it is highly recommended by professional artists.